ziqi-zhang/ziqi-zhang.github.io/_pages/about.md

 Hi!
 I'm Ziqi Zhang (pronounced as /tzi'chi chang/).
 I'm currently a Postdoc Researcher at the School of Computer Science, Peking University.
 I received my Ph.D degree in the School of Computer Science from Peking University in 2023, advised by Prof. [Ding Li](https://marapapman.github.io/), Prof. [Yao Guo](https://yaoguopku.github.io/) and Prof. [Xiangqun Chen](https://dblp.org/pid/49/628.html).
 Before that, I got my Bachelor degree in the School of EECS, Peking University.
 My research interest lies in Software Engineering and AI, AI Security, and software security.

+I'm always open to collaborations on AI security and software engineering, including trusted AI, AI with trusted hardware, AI4SE, and SE4AI.
+If you would like my collaboration or advise for your research projects, feel free to reach out!
+Besides the aforementioned research interest, I am also open to other related research problems!

 Research Interests
 ======
-1. Software Engineering and AI
+1. Software Engineering and AI: model slicing [ESEC/FSE'20, ICSE'22], model testing [ISSTA'21]
-2. AI Security
-3. Software Security
+2. AI Security: federated learning [ICSE'23, Ubicomp'22, WWW'23], TEE-Shielded AI models [S&P'24]
+3. Software Security: memory isolation [CCS'23b], security of SGX applications [CCS'23a]

 Publications